sci-42ver/SICP_SDF/SDF_notes.md

   > For example, if you are sorting numbers in a list or other data structure, you should not use any tolerance for comparison.
   - kw
     > Similarly, comparing for inequality or order is a discontinuous function: A slight change in inputs can change the answer completely.
+## TODO after OOP like C++
+- > choose one of the arguments to be the principal dispatch center
+  - > It is better to have 100 functions operate on one data structure than 10 functions on 10 data structures.” the former may mean "the types of all of the arguments" while the latter may mean sometimes "thing being moved" is "the principal dispatch center" while sometimes "the source location" is.
 # Appendix B
 ## concepts not covered in SICP up to now
 - > In MIT/GNU Scheme we can use the sugar recursively, to write: